Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For individuals under eighteen (18) who have never received a ticket, there is a one-time youth offender program that may be the most beneficial option for you.
 Please appear in court on the date listed in your citation to speak with the prosecutors about this program.
 Please be advised that your parent or legal custodian must be present with you.

 An online course is available in lieu of the live traffic safety course and driving simulator lessons for a total cost of $150.The online course is approximately 30 minutes long and includes several quizzes.
 The participant must pass the final test in order to successfully complete the program.This program prevents the traffic offender from traveling back to Henderson, Kentucky for the traffic safety course.

 We offer a daytime class once every few months at 10 a.m. for those individuals who work second or third shift.
-Please see our most recent class schedule (PDF).
+Please visit the "Forms/Resources" page to view our most recent class schedule.
 Alternatively, an online program is offered in which you can access and complete the traffic safety course at your convenience.

 This program started January 1, 2012.

 No. Our office has determined that amending charges to improper equipment does not improve driving safety nor does it improve the safety of our streets.
 In fact, amending to improper equipment was more expensive than the CATS Program as it required you to pay court costs and possibly a fine.

 It varies by county.
 Each county may or may not have a traffic safety program and the requirements for each county’s program, if available, may vary significantly.
 We recommend calling your particular county attorney.

 We cannot give you legal advice on what option you should choose.
 Please contact an attorney to discuss your legal rights and options.
 If you want to contest this ticket, you may talk to the Judge and/or the prosecutor about having a trial on this matter.